RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - JavaScript functioning
 - Comments and log posts addition
 - Editing and delete functions

+**User's Testing Feedback Implementation**
+ Almost 12 users have signed up for testing of the website other than me.
+All the feedbacks were taken into account and improvements were made in the website to boost UX.
+ The suggestions were:
+ - Better link contrast
+ - Back to Top button
+ - Add boxes to blockquotes and add a detailed About section
+ - Error 500 upon signing up - Few users reported about this error.
+ It was fixed by adding this in settings.py file:
+ ****
+ ACCOUNT_EMAIL_VERIFICATION = "none"
+ ****

 #### Validation
 I used the following validation tools